How to fit red wine calories into your diet - Red wine calories per glass

 One of the things I love about the official Mediterranean diet pyramid is the little glass of red wine pictured on the side next to the glass of water.
 Wine in moderation, red wine in particular, is considered an inherent part of the Mediterranean diet.
 Plenty of research links moderate wine consumption to general health benefits.
 Whether the wine itself is responsible, or is just a marker for a healthy lifestyle -- such as the Mediterranean one -- is open to debate.

-Red wine is known to contain a variety of antioxidants that may have health benefits.
-As a result, many people are drinking more red wine.
+Red wine is known to contain a variety of antioxidants, which may have health benefits.
 Along with antioxidants, red wine has calories, from alcohol and carbohydrates.
-If you're counting calories for weight control you need to account for those in wine.
+If you're tracking calories for weight control you need to account for those in wine.
+It's all about tuning into the red wine calories per glass.

 According to the USDA nutrient database, different varieties of red wine tend to have very similar calorie counts, although not all the calories come from alcohol.
 A 5 fluid oz glass of red wine has an average of 122 calories and just over 100 of those calories are from alcohol (about 14 grams).
 The rest of the calories are from carbohydrates.
 Aside from antioxidants, red wine doesn't have significant amounts of any other nutrients, such as protein, vitamins or minerals.